microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-ediscoverycasesettings-update.md

 ## Response

-If successful, this method returns a `200 OK` response code and an updated [ediscoveryCaseSettings](../resources/security-ediscoverycasesettings.md) object in the response body.
+If successful, this method returns a `204 No Content` response code.

 ## Examples